 Avery is a part of the Shoshone County Groomer Program.
 There are hundreds of miles of riding and endless play areas.
 Four trailheads leave from Avery.
 One warming hut is available on the trail.
 We sell premium non-ethanol gas.

 Sign maps are located at major intersections on the hill.

 87 Miles of paved highway from St. Maries to the Idaho Montana border that follows right along the beautiful St. Joe River.
 Avery is your halfway point.
 Stop at Avery Store & Motel to relax, have a cool drink and a bite to eat.
 We sell premium non ethanol gas for your favorite ride.

-For those that don't mind a good hard packed gravel road it is an additional 14 miles into St. Regis Montana.
+For those ready to keep riding, it's only 60 miles into St. Regis Montana (with the last 10 hard packed gravel).
 Northern Rocky Rider Top Tours describes the St. Joe River Scenic Byway as "Technical, Twisty, Remote and Stunningly Beautiful"!
 The roadway is all about curves, from switchbacks to good sweepers.